Icinga/icingaweb2-module-director/doc/82-Changelog.md

 ### UI
 * FEATURE: allow to clone commands with fields (#2264)
+* FEATURE: Data Fields are now sorted in a case-insensitive way (#2358)

 ### Icinga Configuration
 * FIX: render Set Services to individual zones where required (#1589, #2356)